Encoding syntactic objects and Merge operations in function spaces: Syntactic Objects and Weighted Combinations

 \subsection{Polynomial functions from trees}

-As in \cite{MCB}, a head function $h_T$ on a syntactic object $T\in \fT_{\cS\cO_0}$ is a function $h_T: V^o(T) \to L(T)$ from the non-leaf vertices of $T$ to the leaves, with the property that $h_T(v)\in L(T_v)$, where $T_v\subset T$ is the accessible term at $v$ (the full subtree rooted at $v$) and that if $T_w \subset T_v$ and $h_T(v)\in L(T_w)$ then $h_T(v)=h_T(w)$.
-This abstract property is designed to capture the main properties of the syntactic head and (as shown in \cite{MCB}) it agrees with the definition of head given in \cite{ChomskyBare}.
-As shown in \cite{MCB}, assigning a head function $h_T$ to $T$ is the same thing as assigning at each vertex $v\in V^o(T)$ a marking to one of the two edges below $v$ (the direction pointing to the leaf $h_T(v)$).
-In particular, in a pair $(T,h_T(v))$ there is an assigned way of selecting one of the two edges below each vertex.
-The presence of a syntactic head is part of the requirements of a well formed syntactic structure.
-We write $h: T \mapsto h_T$ for an assignment of a head function and ${\rm Dom}(h) \subset \cS\cO$ for the set of syntactic objects that have a head function.
-As discussed in \cite{MCB} and \cite{MHL}, ${\rm Dom}(h)$ is not a submagma: incorporating head functions leads to extending the magma structure to a hypermagma.
-As we will see, this does not matter in the end in our argument, since the dependence on the head function will be eliminated at a later step of our construction.
+We assume here that we have a head function $h: T \mapsto h_T$ as recalled above, with ${\rm Dom}(h)\subset \cS\cO$.
+As we will see below, this choice is only an auxiliary part of the construction we describe and does not matter in the end in our argument, since the dependence on the head function will be eliminated at a later step of our construction.
 In other words, the realization of Merge that we propose does not in itself depend on the use of the head function.
 (Indeed this has to be the case, as head functions are not compatible with the magma structure, as discussed in \S 1.13 of \cite{MCB} and in \cite{MHL}.)
-On the other hand, a head function is needed for well formed phases and for interpretation at the syntax-semantics interface.
-We will discuss in \S \ref{HeadSec} how the head function can be modeled, in a particular form of the model we discuss in this paper.

 We first extend the map $\varphi: \cS\cO_0 \to \cF$ to a map $\varphi: {\rm Dom}(h) \subset \cS\cO \to \cF\otimes_\R \R[\underline{\Lambda}]$ with values in the tensor product of the vector space $\cF$ with polynomials in a countable set of variables $\underline{\Lambda}$.